-The project implemented under the 46.E.1. water region has been granted preliminary conditions for connection to the transmission grid, a permit to erect or use artificial islands, structures and devices, a permit to lay and maintain cables and an environmental decision for the offshore wind farm, issued by the Regional Directorate for Environmental Protection in Gdańsk.
-In December 2025, the Baltic East project was among the winners of the first Polish auction for offshore wind farms conducted by the President of the Polish Energy Regulatory Office.
+The project carried out within site 46.E.1 has obtained preliminary grid connection conditions, a permit to erect or use artificial islands, structures and equipment, a permit to lay and maintain cables, as well as an environmental decision for the offshore wind farm, issued by the Regional Directorate for Environmental Protection in Gdańsk.
+In December 2025, the Baltic East project was among the winners of the first Polish offshore wind auction conducted by the President of the Polish Energy Regulatory Office.

-Winning the auction means that the Baltic East project moves towards the advanced development phase, which will be concluded with making the Final Investment Decision.
-As part of further development, design and technical analyses, location surveys will be continued and the necessary decisions and permits will be obtained.
-The commercial operations date, i.e. the moment when the offshore wind farm will start generating electricity (known as COD), is estimated to be 2032.
+Winning the auction marks the transition of the Baltic East project into an advanced development phase, which will culminate in the Final Investment Decision (FID).
+Further activities will include continued design and technical analyses, site investigations, and the acquisition of the required decisions and permits.
+The commercial operations date (known as COD), i.e. when the offshore wind farm will start generating electricity, is estimated for 2032.

 Location

-The Baltic East farm will be located at the height of the village of Choczewo at a distance of about 22.5 kilometers from the Baltic Sea coast.
-This is the area directly adjacent to the Baltic Power offshore wind farm currently under construction (about 1.2 GW), a joint investment project by ORLEN and Northland Power, which is to be commissioned this year.
+The Baltic East farm will be located about 22.5 kilometers off the coast near Choczewo.
+This is the area directly adjacent to the Baltic Power offshore wind farm currently under construction (approx. 1.2 GW), a joint investment by ORLEN and Northland Power, which is schedueled to become operational in 2026.

-The planned area of the Baltic East project is about 110 km2 with depths from about 25 to 40 meters below sea level.
+The planned area of the Baltic East project is approximately 110 km², with water depths ranging from around 25 to 40 meters below sea level.

 Estimated parameters of the wind farm

-According to the current assumptions of the Baltic East project, it is planned to build a farm where several tens of offshore wind turbines will be erected with a unit capacity consistent with the latest available technologies offered by leading manufacturers.
-The turbines will be placed on monopile, or jacket, or other foundations depending on the results of geological surveys and available technologies.
+According to the current assumptions of the Baltic East project, the wind farm is planned to comprise several dozen offshore wind turbines, each with unit capacity aligned with the latest technologies offered by leading manufacturers.
+The turbines will be placed on monopile, or jacket, or other types of foundations, depending on the results of geological surveys and available technologies.

 | Area | 110 km2 | |